JordanMicahBennett/ROBOTIZE_JA/README.md

 * 2016: In a face to face talk, I had advised UWI Mona Ai lecturer to introduced neural networks/modern artificial intelligence as an independent course to the Computer Science degree.

-* 2016 later: I also started machine learning Jamaica Institute, as an independent institution for machine learning.
+* 2016 later: I also started machine learning Jamaica Institute, as an independent institution for artificial intelligence.

 	* http://mlj-institute.appspot.com/